 Quiche is a savory pie that originated in northeastern France in the Alsace-Lorraine region.
 The most famous version is quiche Lorraine, made with a custard filling of eggs, cream, cheese, bacon, and seasonings.
-Other popular versions of quiche include ingredients such as onions, mushrooms, ham, and crab, and particular favorites include spinach quiche and breakfast quiche.
-Some imaginative recipe developers have created ethnic variations on the pie with Italian, Mexican, and Mediterranean variations.

 The key to great quiche is a flaky crust and a creamy custard filling that holds a cut edge.
 The secret to getting a creamy custard is to find the perfect ratio of milk to eggs -- too much milk, and the custard won't set properly; too little, and it turns tough as it bakes.